Zetta56/Literary/README.md

 2. npm

 ## Usage
-1. Create a `.env` file and set `process.env.DatabaseUrl` to your database.
+1. Create a `.env` file and set `DatabaseUrl` to your database.
 If you want to set up a local database, you can follow [these instructions](https://docs.mongodb.com/manual/administration/install-community/) to install **mongoDB**.

 2. Install all necessary dependencies using: